adrgautier/soit/README.md

 ## Guard

-A *Soit* instance is intended to be used as a type guard :
+A *Soit* instance is intended to be used as a type guard:
 ```ts
 function handleColor(color: Color) {
     if(isWarmColor(color)) {